cwarlysolsberg/GWAS_Tutorial/docs/popstrat.md

 ```

 Clearly, flipping strand issues has not aligned the SNPs from both datasets here.
-Since it only concerns a small number of SNPs, it is the safest to throw them away, rather than spend more time on trying to resolve these remaining alignment issues. **Do we really have to throw all of these away?**
+Since it only concerns a small number of SNPs, it is the safest to throw them away, rather than spend more time on trying to resolve these remaining alignment issues.

 **3) Remove problematic SNPs from your data and from the 1000 Genomes.**
 Here, we want to remove both SNPs that still don't match between data sets.